 To get back to full activity and less back pain, early treatment is the best option.
 Treatments that focus on exercise and a more active lifestyle will decrease back pain and the likelihood that it will reoccur.
 Imagine Physical Therapy will customize treatment to your specific needs by using thorough examinations and individualized treatment plans.

 Even if your back pain is severe it will get better.
 Staying active is important and bed rest should be avoided.
 Our physical therapists can teach to help you move better and recover faster.
 Based on your examination, the best treatment for long lasting lower back pain (acute low back pain) may be manual therapy which includes joint mobilization, dry needling, massaging, and more.
 Exercises that improve coordination, strength, and endurance are best added to the treatment after your pain subsides.
 If lower back pain becomes chronic, then moderate and high intensity exercises and progressive exercises that focus on endurance and fitness will help with pain management.
-If you have back pain, contact Imagine Physical Therapy today!
+For all of your physical therapy questions, concerns, or to schedule an appointment, contact our team at Imagine Physical Therapy today!
 Our office number is 843-375-5448!